Jackal: Profile and Information

 Jackals can be found in Africa but are in different locations.
 They inhabit regions that are suitable for them.
 The black-backed jackal mostly inhabits woodlands and savannas.

-There are two separate populations of black-backed jackals, and one can be found in the southern part of the continent in Namibia, South Africa, Zimbabwe, and Botswana.
+There are two separate populations of black-backed jackals, one in the southern part of the continent in Namibia, South Africa, Zimbabwe, and Botswana.
 The other can be found along the eastern coastline, including Ethiopia, Kenya, and Somalia.

 The two populations were separated by the Olduvai Gorge located in Tanzania.
 It is a zone with a harsh landscape that is hard to cross.